utkarshg6/helpful/Git.md

 ### Editing the previous commits

-- For fixing very small changes in a previous commits, `edit` is used.
+- For fixing very small changes in previous commits, `edit` is used.
-- In text editor, add `edit` before the commit in which you want to include your small changes.
+- Inside the text editor, add `edit` before the commit in which you want to include your small changes.

 Let's consider an example

-The text-editor opens up displaying following lines
+The text-editor opens up displaying the following lines

 ```zsh
 pick f7f3f6d Commit 1